Go to content

 •

 • By having a separate entity as an extension of the CASP, the AFM expects CASPs to guarantee compliance with the obligations and any liability of the separate entity.
+The operational costs for the separate entity are borne by the CASP.
 In their business continuity plan, CASPs include the settlement procedure of the separate entity in case of the CASP’s bankruptcy.
 CASPs also ensure that the entity has sufficient capital to return the crypto-assets and funds to the clients.

 •